wmiller848/GoGP/README.md

 #### Initialization ####

-GoGP is heavly inspired by nature, namely natural selection mixed with random mutation.
+GoGP is heavly inspired by nature, namely DNA sequencing, natural selection, and random mutation.
 At the start of a new learning session the specifed population size is generated.
-Each new program in this population is defined by its `DNA`. `DNA` is defined as `[]byte`, the first generation programs just have random bytes for their `DNA`.
+Each new program in this population is defined by its `DNA`.
+`DNA` is defined as `[]byte`, the first generation programs just have random bytes for their `DNA`.

 #### DNA ####